-Bay of Islands
+Bay of Islands & Northland

-The Bay of Islands is winding and will take longer than you think.
 The Bay of Islands is a sub tropical paradise with lush native bush.
-This is where you’ll find Eagles Nest, Kauri Cliffs Golf Resort, Allegra House, Cloud 9, Harakeke Gardens villa and much more.
-We stayed in April, a beautiful Autumn month and wore short-sleeved teashirts most of the time.
+This is where you’ll find Eagles Nest, Kauri Cliffs Golf Resort, Allegra House, Cloud 9, Harakeke Gardens villa or Peace & Tranquility Cottage accommodation.
+We stayed in April, a beautiful Autumn month and wore short-sleeved tea-shirts most of the time.

 Consideration 2: You can fit the Bay of Islands into any part of your trip but I think a New Zealand itinerary flows better if you visit at the END.
 It’s the ideal location to unwind and the last impression is very important, right?
 To justify the 4-5 hour drive, you’ll need to stay in the area for at least a couple of days.

 Last time, we stayed in one of the Puka Park Resort’s treehouses.
 Loved being nestled in all that dense native bush.
 If you’re looking for a more boutique level of comfort, there’s always Waihi Beach Lodge the charming Mussel Inn B & B or the luxurious 970 Lonely Bay Lodge.